jrfaller/adsync-gem/README.md

 AdSync needs a config file located in `$HOME/.adsync` and also the Android SDK tools installed and available in the path (most importantly `adb`).
 The YAML config file look like this:

 ```
-PHONEID1:
-  folder_backup_name1:
+DEVICE_ID_1:
+  BACKUP_NAME_1:
-    - storage/self/primary/DCIM/Camera/
+    - PATH/TO/DEVICE/FOLDER
-    - Pictures/photos/Camera/
+    - PATH/TO/BACKUP/FOLDER
-  folder_backup_name2:
+  BACKUP_NAME_2:
-    - storage/43EE-1500/DCIM/Camera/
+    - PATH/TO/DEVICE/FOLDER
-    - Pictures/photos/Camera/
+    - PATH/TO/BACKUP/FOLDER
-PHONEID2:
-  phone_pictures:
+DEVICE_ID_2:
+  BACKUP_NAME_3:
-    - storage/self/primary/DCIM/Camera/
+    - PATH/TO/DEVICE/FOLDER
-    - Pictures/photos/Camera/
+    - PATH/TO/BACKUP/FOLDER
 ```

 A backup configuration is given for each device.
-It is a list of named backup items, where the first folder is the phone folder and the second folder is the computer folder.
+It consists of a dictionnary having device id for keys.
+For each key, the corresponding value is a dictionnary of named backups where the key is a unique name and the value is a pair of source folder on the device and backup folder on the computer.

 ## Usage

-* `adsync config`: displays the current configuration (.located in `$HOME/.adsync`)
-* `adsync id`: displays the id of the currently connected device
+* `adsync status`: displays the current status (configuration, connected device, folder requiring synchronization)
 * `adsync version`: displays adsync's version
-* `adsync sync`: starts synchronization for the currently connected device (use the `-y` flag to actually synchronize and `-v` to have the details of the file to be synchronized)
+* `adsync sync`: starts synchronization for the currently connected device (use the `-- confirm` flag to actually synchronize and `--verbose` to have the details of the file to be synchronized)
 * `adsync doctor`: check your adsync installation